Evil Angels (film): Box office

+Critical reception

 In his review in The New York Times, Vincent Canby said the film "has much of the manner of a television docudrama, ultimately being a rather comforting celebration of personal triumph over travails so dread and so particular that they have no truly disturbing, larger application.
 Yet A Cry in the Dark is better than that, mostly because of another stunning performance by Meryl Streep, who plays Lindy Chamberlain with the kind of virtuosity that seems to redefine the possibilities of screen acting ...
 Though Sam Neill is very good as Lindy Chamberlain's tormented husband, Miss Streep supplies the guts of the melodrama that are missing from the screenplay."

 "Mr. Schepisi has chosen to present the terrible events in the outback in such a way that there's never any doubt in the audience's mind about what happened.
 The audience doesn't worry about the fate of the Chamberlains as much as it worries about the unconvincing ease with which justice is miscarried.
 Mr. Schepisi may have followed the facts of the case, but he has not made them comprehensible in terms of the film.
 The manner by which justice miscarries is the real subject of the movie.
 In this screenplay, however, it serves only as a pretext for a personal drama that remains chilly and distant ...
 As a result, the courtroom confrontations are so weakened that A Cry in the Dark becomes virtually a one-character movie.
 It's Mr. Schepisi's great good fortune that that one character is portrayed by the incomparable Meryl Streep."

 Roger Ebert of the Chicago Sun-Times observed, "Schepisi is successful in indicting the court of public opinion, and his methodical (but absorbing) examination of the evidence helps us understand the state's circumstantial case.
 In the lead role, Streep is given a thankless assignment: to show us a woman who deliberately refused to allow insights into herself.
 She succeeds, and so, of course, there are times when we feel frustrated because we do not know what Lindy is thinking or feeling.
 We begin to dislike the character, and then we know how the Australian public felt.
-Streep's performance is risky, and masterful."
+Streep's performance is risky and masterful."

 In The Washington Post, Rita Kempley said, "Streep – yes, with another perfect accent – brings her customary skillfulness to the part.
 It's not a showy performance, but the heroine's internal struggle seems to come from the actress' pores.
 Neill, who costarred with Streep in Plenty, is quite good as a humble, bewildered sort who finally breaks under cross-examination."
 Variety made note of the "intimate, incredible detail in the classy, disturbing drama."

 On Rotten Tomatoes, the film holds a rating of 94% from 31 reviews.